-For more Patriots news visit the team page at weei.com/Patriots.
+For more, visit the Patriots team page at weei.com/patriots.

 Flannery joins Mut to break down the Isaiah Thomas trade to Boston and what it means for the Celtics this season and in the future.
 Paul also chats with Mut about the other deals that happened at the NBA's trading deadline